 The name "Honey" can be used exclusively for the honey produced by bees.
 When the bees are fed sugar or other sweet feed, except honey, the products should be designated as "Sugar Honey".
-The label "honey" cannot be used for honey caramelize by heat or containing over 25 percent of water.
+The label "honey" cannot be used for honey caramelized by heat or containing over 25 percent of water.
 (Article 5, Ministry Decision March 5, 28).

-Products that look like honey and that can be used for similar purposes cannot be imported, produced, or held for sale under any name if they don't fulfill the conditions in the article above (Article 6, Decree May 16, 1961)
+Products that look like honey and that can be used for similar purposes cannot be imported, produced, or held for sale under any name unless they fulfill the conditions above (Article 6, Decree May 16, 1961)

-The word "Pur" can be used only for the honey issued from bees and not for honey from sugar.
+The word "Pure" can be used only for the honey issued from bees and not for honey from sugar.
 The country of origin must appear in the honey product label.
 It should be printed in indelible characters of at least 5 millimeters.
-The name of the region may also be indicated on the label of "pure" honey".
+The name of the region may also be indicated on the label of "pure honey".
 Mixing honey of different origins is prohibited.(Article 7, Minister's decision February 6, 1950)